 outdoor precautions

-There are may things you can do to reduce your chances of getting bitten.
+There are several things you can do to reduce your chances of getting bitten.

 ●Avoid tight clothes (which mosquitoes can penetrate), dark clothes (where ticks can hide) and strong scents, like synthetic perfumes, soaps and lotions (which attract mosquitoes).